Group Show “¡Viva México!”

 Jesús Reyes Ferreira, widely known as Chucho Reyes, is a self-taught artist with one of the most authentic styles in Mexican art of the twentieth century.
 Although starting painting late, Reyes had shared close ties with cultural creatives circle since the 1910s as an antique dealer and art collector, opening up his home to art exchanges in hometown Guadalajara and the capital.
 Architect Luis Barragán considered Reyes as the teacher of colors, who used louvers and color-play to create shifting light in interior space, and made his own pigments by traditional methods to capture colors of Mexican culture in his paintings.
 His lively body of work including oil canvas, drawings and sculptures executed in vivid, festive colors and bold brushstrokes also won the admiration of Pablo Picasso.
 As suggested by its title, “Flores” (n.d.) represents the classic iconographies of flowers on papel de china, tissue paper, a medium extensively used by Reyes to honour Mexican popular arts and papel picado designs.
 In other works, by overlaying two or more layers of brown paper, the artist experimented with tone and textured backgrounds to enhance specific themes.

 By merging fiction and history through imagination, Lucía Vidales’ oeuvre constructs a personal universe bringing together the living of different times.
 In Vidales’ canvas, the multiple layers of paint display a range of densities and transparencies, which seemingly take on an organic life under the artist’s dynamic brushwork.
 Its capability in transformations when interacting with light and space further enhances the works’ expressiveness.
 As a signifier, the rich colors applied in Vidales’ paintings testify to the timely process of human labor in painting, as an attempt to bring inner world enrichment and consolation for wounds of the past and the present.
-Her semi-abstract and semi-figurative painting “Pésima idea (Baad idea)” (2018) and the low-temperature ceramics of “Días y noches (Days and nights)” (2019), “Una explicación sin rostro (Faceless explanation)”, (2019) which referenced to the unglazed practice and style of pre-Hispanic wares, represent a young voice in the exhibition to open up dialogues with masters of the twentieth century.
+Her semi-abstract and semi-figurative painting “Pésima idea (Baad idea)” (2018), as well as her low-temperature ceramics, “Días y noches (Days and nights)” (2019) and “Una explicación sin rostro (Faceless explanation)” (2019), which referenced to the unglazed practice and style of pre-Hispanic wares, represent a young voice in the exhibition to open up dialogues with masters of the twentieth century.

 As an experimental retail space, SHOP continues to transcend the boundary between “gallery” and “shop” by introducing different designer goods and fine craft works into our exhibitions.
 Collaborating with VARON, a Mexico City-based jewelry brand founded by Aaron Changpo that creates avant-garde unisex pieces full of history and meaning, this exhibition will feature a special collection of Mexican amber.
 Geologically, Mexican amber is relatively young as it dates from between 25 and 40 million years.
 It is created from resin found in wood that has been isolated from the environment, hence petrifying as opposed to biodegrading and has been present in the history of humanity since its beginnings.
 This collection marks the first time VARON has worked with amber and has placed the petrified rocks alongside silver to showcase their timeless quality.